molleweide/qmk_keymap_ergodox_ez/README.md

 - add new modular file from which I import functions that I can use with marcus.

+  import new mouse function?

+- custom syntax / prettier ?
+  ignore syntax between comments??? so that I can structure my layers freely.

 - VIM TABULAR >>> can I use this to more easilly manage the qmk syntax in code???

 - key > turn off rgb lights